Carlos “Chooch Train” Ruiz Keeps on Rolling

 And there is no time like the present.

-The last place Phillies, battling injuries and complacency, have struggled in every phase, except when “Chooch” either is at the plate or behind it.
+The last-place Phillies, battling injuries and complacency, have struggled in every phase, except when “Chooch” is either at the plate or behind it.

-Check the numbers.
-Ruiz leads all MLB catchers in hitting (.337), and slugging (.577) and is tied for second in home runs (6) and RBIs (23).
+Check the numbers: Ruiz leads all MLB catchers in hitting .337 and slugging .577 and is tied for second with six home runs and 23 RBI.

-The “Chooch Train” has left the station.
-And, it has been carrying the Phillies all season.
+The “Chooch Train” has left the station, and it has been carrying the Phillies all season.

 Now it is up to Phillies fans.